superblocksteam/terraform-google-superblocks/README.md

 If you decide to manually set up a custom domain for your Cloud Run service, follow Google's instructions for [Mapping customer domains](https://cloud.google.com/run/docs/mapping-custom-domains#run)

+Note: Provisioning of TLS certificates in Google will take some time.
+You can use `gcloud beta run domain-mappings describe --domain $SUBDOMAIN.$DOMAIN` to inspect progress of the provisioning.

 #### Instance Sized

 Configure the CPU & memory limits for your Cloud Run instances by adding the following variables to your Terraform module